SudipSinha/Infinities-in-my-Brain/docs/functional-analysis/multidimensional-derivatives.md

 The Gâteaux differentiability is a strictly weaker notion.
 The Gâteaux differential need not be linear, and its existence does not imply the existence of the Fréchet derivative.
 In fact, its existence at a point does not even guarantee the continuity of the function at that point.
 It gives us the rate of change of a function only in a particular direction.
 This rate of change is not just of the norm, but of the vector output itself.
 The Gâteaux differential only requires that the difference quotients converge along each direction individually, without making requirements about the rates of convergence for different directions.
 Thus, in order for a linear Gâteaux differential to imply the existence of the Fréchet derivative, the difference quotients have to converge *uniformly* for all directions.

+So even though Gâteaux differentiability is closer to the definition of the deriviative in \( 1 \)-dimensional spaces, the Fréchet derivative is closer to the true sprit of the derivative as it gives us a local linear approximation of the function.

 In general, in the infinite dimensional spaces, there are usually reasonably satisfactory results on the existence of Gâteaux differentials of Lipschitz functions.
 On the other hand, similar results on existence of Fréchet derivatives are rare and usually very hard to prove.

 Therefore, there are significant differences in the two derivates, and it seems to have its own pros and cons.
 In life, and even more so in mathematics, there is no free lunch.
 The choice among the two then depends on the requirement.
-In many applications, we *require* Fréchet derivatives as they provide genuine local linear approximations unlike the Gâteaux differentials.
+In many applications, we *require* Fréchet derivatives as they provides a genuine local linear approximations unlike the Gâteaux differentials.

 It is important to remember that if a function is Fréchet differentiable, then it is also Gâteaux differentiable, and the two derivatives are equal.